HighlanderLab/svanvanhossou_africross/README.md

 in each breed.

 We assumed
-- phenotypic selection targeting (lower) tick count incidence for the local breed
+- phenotypic selection targeting (lower) tick count for the local breed
 - genomic selection targeting (higher) body weight for the exotic breed.

 The Fst value between the two breeds at generation 20 is approximately equal to